 This upper-division course focuses on the cell as the basic unit of structure and function in living things.
 Topics include cellular organization, the structures and functions of cellular organelles and the cytoskeleton, energy transformations, communication between cells, and the cell cycle.
 Methods used to study cells and their component parts will be introduced in the laboratory portion of the course.
 Laboratories will introduce advanced techniques in molecular/cellular biology.
 Lectures will integrate material from genetics, chemistry and introductory biology.
 Three lectures and one 3-hour laboratory per week.
-Prerequisites: BI 281 and CH 301.
+Prerequisites: BI 281 and either CH 301 or CH 285, each with a minimum grade of "C".
 Offered annually.
 Spring semester

-BI 420 Topics in Biological Sciences 2 Cr
+BI 420 Topics in Biological Sciences